carlossolis2706/Tech-Writer-Portfolio/Sample-2.md

-# Project 2: Implementation and upgrades.
+# Project 2: Implementations and upgrades.

 ## 💼 Project title:
 ## Documentation about implementation and upgrades.